 Introduction

 This standard specifies requirements for the development of the end-to-end data communication system for spacecraft.
-Implementation aspects are defined in both ECSS-E-ST-50 Level 3 standards and CCSDS standards.
+Implementation aspects are defined in ECSS-E-ST-50 Level 3 standards, ECSS Adoption Notices, and CCSDS standards.

 The complete set of standards to define a complete communication link is project dependent and cannot be specified here.
 ECSS-E-HB-50 provides some guidance on this aspect, and gives some practical examples.